 Every now and then, I’m searching for something on Amazon and end up not buying.
 The problem is that I get overwhelmed with choices and end up with option paralysis.
+In other words, a serious bout of fear of better options (FOBO).
 Yesterday, I was looking for a long outdoor extension cord.
 Amazon has 14 pages of cords which are longer than 50ft.
 I couldn’t make a choice.
 My local Home Depot only had one option.
 It’s easier.

 With the explosion of Amazon, I find myself more often in the situation that I don’t want to buy there.
 There’s just too many options.
 I just want the best option.
 The best option is either determined by product attributes, price, quality or a combination of both.
 But often I can live with any caveats as long as I know it’s good.
 That’s where Amazon often is not very helpful.
 None of the options scream good to me.

 “Amazon Recommended” is one of those solutions, but often I read the reviews and then it isn’t anymore.
 I wonder then if that’s a paid promotion.
 How does Amazon otherwise “recommend” this product to me?
 I don’t feel it’s a human-curated list.
 It feels random.

 Reviews are often mixed.
 People have problems with the product or get “open box” version shipped by a seller.